 Iran – the new frontier

 The lifting of many international sanctions against Iran in January 2016 is expected to open Iran to much-needed foreign investment in a variety of industry sectors, including the oil and gas and automotive sectors, as well as the civil aviation industry.
-Subject to the ‘Trump effect’ on the Iran sanctions deal, an increase in foreign investment will undoubtedly renew interest in arbitration in Iran.
+This will undoubtedly renew interest in arbitration in Iran.

-Iran also boasts two arbitration centres, the Tehran Regional Arbitration Centre (TRAC) and the Arbitration Centre of the Iran Chamber, whose caseloads will likely grow in years to come.
+Iran also boasts two arbitration centres, the Tehran Regional Arbitration Centre (TRAC) and the Arbitration Centre of the Iran Chamber (ACIC), whose caseloads will no doubt grow in years to come.
 In October 2015, TRAC hosted the first ever ‘International Arbitration Day’ in Tehran focusing on Iran as a key strategic seat for arbitration in the region in a post-sanctions world.
 The stage is set for Iran to make its mark on the MENA arbitration scene.

 Iran is a party to the New York Convention with a reservation that if one party is of non-Iranian nationality, pursuant to article 139 of the Iranian Constitution, the submission to arbitration of disputes concerning public and governmental properties requires the approval of the Council of Ministers and of the Consultative Assembly (the parliament of Iran).